proof-ladders/protocol-ladder/README.md

 * Tamarin: https://github.com/auroranaska/hacs-tamarin-2025

-We also expect that each solution comes with a quick standardized decription, following the template provided here: (see the pdf notes to better understand the terminology)
+We also expect that each solution comes with a quick standardized description, following the template provided here: (see the pdf notes to better understand the terminology)
 ```
 Model features:
  * attacker: active/passive    // whether the attacker is active or passive